vijay-maripi/Hackday-Albania/README.md

 now press enter and then wait until login screen appears.

-13. after that use username: root and password is what you kept.
+13. After that use username: root and password is what you kept.

 ![](https://github.com/vijay-maripi/Hackday-Albania/blob/master/img/19.png)